LocalAlloc/NO-ESCAPE/README.md

 # THE PASSWORD WHEN LOGGING IN TO YOUR ACCOUNT IS death AS in No Escape
-# DOWNLOAD LINK IS PUBLIC
+# TRY KILLING THE PROCESS :D